group-butler/GroupButler/README.md

 ##MUST READ!!!

-Before stop the bot, if you don't want to loose your redis datas, you have to perform a save.
+Before you stop the bot, if you don't want to loose your redis data, you have to perform a save.

-There are three ways to do this: use `$stop` command to stop the bot (datas will be saved automatically), use `$save` command to save datas (and then stop the bot), or open a terminal and run `redis-cli bgsave` or `redis-cli save` (and then stop the bot).
+There are three ways of doing this: use `$stop` command to stop the bot (datas will be saved automatically), use `$save` command to save datas (and then stop the bot), or open a terminal and run `redis-cli bgsave` or `redis-cli save` (and then stop the bot).

 Please remember to do one of this easy things in order to avoid to loose important informations.

 You may want to perform a save each minute, for this you need to change the boolean value of the `cron` function in `plugins/admin.lua` from `false` to `cron` (or the name of the cron function).

-In this way, a cron job will run every minute and will perform a redis background save.
+This way, a cron job will run every minute and will perform a redis background save.

 * * *

 ##Start the process

 To start the bot, run `./launch.sh`.
-To stop the bot, press Ctrl+c twice.
+To stop the bot, press Ctrl+C twice.

-You may also start the bot with `lua bot.lua`, but then it will not restart automatically.
+You may also start the bot with `lua bot.lua`, however it will not restart automatically.

 * * *
 ##Something that you should known before run the bot